|Mondays & Tuesdays||8:30am-4:30pm|

 Please note: the Archives has a Scent-Free policy for staff and visitors.

 Ourfeatures digitized images and documents, and finding aids for our corporate and private fonds and collections.
 It’s a good idea to search our catalogue ahead of your visit.
 When you find something you’d like to have a closer look at you can contact us and we’ll put the material on hold for you.

 We’ve prepared a guide to searching our catalogue.
 Unfortunately, although we’re adding content to our online catalogue as quickly as we can, it still is only part of our holdings.

-During the post-COVID-19 reopening, we encourage you to search our online catalogue before talking to an archivist.
-Due to limited appointment hours, we would like to ensure that your material is ready for you when you arrive.
+We encourage you to search our online catalogue before talking to an archivist.
+We would like to ensure that your material is ready for you when you arrive.

 Did you know that until relatively recently an Edmonton councillor was called an alderman?
-Try searching our online catalogue for councillor and then for alderman and see the difference.
+Try searching ourfor councillor and then for alderman and see the difference.

 When you contact us with your research interests (file numbers from our finding aids are very helpful!) we retrieve material of interest we can retrieve it and have it on hold ready for your visit.
 Please be aware that there are times of limited service where we don’t do retrievals.

 In addition, we might not have the records you are looking for and then we can let you know who does.
 For example, we don’t have homestead records as they are at the Provincial Archives of Alberta.

 We may also be able to answer simple research questions for you directly.
 For researchers who are unable to come to the Archives, requiring more than a half hour of searching, referrals may be possible.

 Archives are a little different from other cultural institutions like museums and libraries.
 On the one hand, you are able to use original records directly (unlike a museum).
 On the other, our stacks are closed (unlike a library) which means you can’t browse the shelves or take anything out on loan.